 Here are the ways through which you can take a personal loan when you are unemployed:

 If you are unemployed with a good previous credit history, then it does not matter.
 You can still apply for a loan with the help of your good credit score.
 Your credit score will show that you can repay your loan on time.
 This will help the loan provider to trust your repayment ability.
 Therefore, if you are unemployed for a certain period, make sure you enhance your credit score before you apply for a personal loan.

 - Own Income Earning Assets:

 You do not have to worry if you are currently not working with any company.
 If you have any income earning asset in your name, you can mention it while applying for a personal loan.
 This will give a sense of assurance to your bank that you will be able to repay your loan with the money earned from these assets.
 You may have to show your previous bank statements to prove that you are actually making money from these assets.
 Income earning assets can include shares, income from property given on rent, bonds, certificates of deposit, and other assets that will help you in earning dividends or interest.
 These assets provide a stable income and they are great financial instruments for long-term planning.

 Most personal loans are unsecured in nature.
 Banks provide personal loans without asking for a collateral.
 However, if you want to apply for a very high loan amount, some banks may ask you to give a collateral.
 Presenting a collateral is a great way to procure a loan when you are not salaried.
 This will serve as a security for your lender.
 It is also beneficial to you as loans that are given with a collateral generally come with very low interest rates.
 Due to the security provided in this arrangement, the interest rates are low.
-When you give a collateral, in case you fail to pay your EMIs on time consequently, your asset will be seized.
+When you give a collateral, in case you fail to pay your instalments on time consequently, your asset can be used to pay for the money you owe.
 This is how a collateral arrangement works.